jewel/clearskies/protocol/core.md

 When the user activates the "share" button, a dialog is shown with the
 following:

-* A radio input for one of "read-write", "read-only", and "untrusted"
+* A radio input for one of "read-write" and "read-only"
 * The new access code, as a text field that can be edited
 * A status area
 * A "Cancel Access Code" button